bobbah/CentCom/README.md

 ### Adding a New Database Backend

 If you wish to support an additional database backend, you will need to create a new subclass of ``CentCom.Common.Data.DatabaseContext``.
 If necessary, you can overload how model types are stored in the new database backend by providing an override for the ``OnModelCreating`` method of ``DatabaseContext``, which you can see an example of in ``CentCom.Common.Data.MySqlDbContext``.
 As well as this, you will need to add a migration for your new database backend.
 You can do so using the same format as found in '*Making Changes to Database Objects*' above.

-## FAQ

-### How often does the parser run?

-I will likely make this configurable in the future, but at the moment it will run at every 5 minute interval in the hour (``XX:05``, ``XX:10``...) for a latest refresh (getting all new bans), except for ``XX:00`` and ``XX:30``, which will be full refreshes.
-At this point the entire source set is taken from each ban source and compared with what is stored in the database, at which point any differences will be resolved.